-- Velocity: Upon entering this, the redshift will also be set according to the Doppler Type (velocity definition).
-For Single Continuum setups, automatic SB generation will set the velocity to zero (in the SB only). - Doppler Frame: A number of options are available: barycentric, lsrk, topocentric and lsr.
-Heliocentric can be chosen, but is not currently supported and during SB generation will be converted to barycentric (these differ by a maximum of approximately 12 m/s).
+- DEC: Source Declination.
+Ditto. - Parallax: Source parallax.
+Note that negative values are possible when resolving the source using an external server.
+This is due to the parallax being small compared to the measurement error. - PM RA: Proper motion in the R.A. (cross-declination) direction.
+Units should be milliarcsec/yr.
+Proper motions are used to calculate the current source position assuming that the ICRS position refers to Epoch J2000. - PM DEC: Proper motion in the declination direction.
+Units should be milliarcsec/yr. - Source Radial Velocity: Note that these fields do not appear for solar-system objects.
+The radial velocity of the source can be entered as either a velocity or a redshift.
+It is used to convert source rest-frame frequencies to their observable (sky) equivalents.
+The full set of options are: - Velocity: Upon entering this, the redshift will also be set according to the Doppler Type (velocity definition).
+For Single Continuum setups, automatic SB generation will set the velocity to zero (in the SB only). - Doppler Frame: A number of options are available: barycentric, lsrk and topocentric.
+Heliocentric can also be chosen, but is not currently supported by the telescope control system and during SB generation will be converted to barycentric (these differ by a maximum of approximately 12 m/s).
 If the frame is changed, no conversion is performed of an already-entered velocity/redshift.
-If lsrk is selected, the user-entered spectral window frequencies are converted to the barycentric frame when calculating tuning solutions.
-Use of lsr is not recommended. - z: Redshift.
+If lsrk is selected, the user-entered spectral window frequencies are converted to the barycentric frame when calculating tuning solutions. - z: Redshift.
 This is set automatically if a velocity is entered, but the redshift can also be entered and will set the velocity accordingly.
 For Single Continuum setups, automatic SB generation will set the redshift to zero (in the SB only). - Doppler Type: This sets the velocity definition (radio, optical or relativistic).
 Changing this will make the velocity agree with the entered redshift. - Target Type: The supported observing patterns: "Individual pointing(s)" and "1 Rectangular Field".
 All sources in a Science Goal must use the same Target Type.